Welcome to Skills for Learning

 A collection of our website resources that are especially useful to our international students while studying here.

-PDF copies of the timetable for printing can be found on the Workshop and Tutorials page.
+Further information on workshops and tutorials can be found on the Workshop and Tutorials page.

 - Dissertation IT kit